veeso/veeso/README.md

 #### ✨ About me

-- I'm a software engineer at Solari di Udine, where I work mainly on embedded devices
+- I'm a software engineer at [Prima.it](https://github.com/primait) where I work as a full-stack developer
 - Spare-time open source developer
 - My favourite programming language is **Rust**